application-creators/python_simple/README.md

 ### Requirements

-Use the [requirements.frozen](/requirements.frozen) file to declare the project's dependencies, and [requirements.test.frozen](/requirements.test.frozen) to declare dependencies that are only required to run tests.
-As indicated in the filenames, it is advised to declare the dependencies with explicit versions (example: requests==2.28.1).
-This will save you headaches when a new dependency version is released right when you were running a deployment pipeline.
+Use the [requirements.frozen](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/requirements.frozen) file to declare the project's dependencies, and [requirements.test.frozen](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/requirements.test.frozen) to declare dependencies that are only required to run tests.
+As indicated in the filenames, it is advised to declare the dependencies with explicit versions (example: _requests==2.28.1_).
+This will allow you to control when to upgrade dependencies versions, and will save you headaches when a new dependency version is released right when you were running a deployment pipeline.

 To install the requirements in the venv, run:
 ```shell